JessSumner/foobarnia/mileage/README.md

 the color 'Teal'.
 Other colors like 'Puce' seem fine.
 But the Elbonian Ministers are panicking because Teal is the national color.

-They've kindly asked you (and offered a handsome reward) to debug and fix this script so it once again returns the median mileage for Teal cars.
+They've kindly asked you to debug and fix this script so it once again returns the median mileage for Teal cars.

 You'll notice that the contractor wrote some tests, although not many, and some code is not tested.

 First, you'll want to fix the bug and add a test to cover the fix.

-Also, the Elbonians would like to add a couple features:
+Then, the Elbonians would like you to add a couple features:

-1) a way to filter by a price range
+  1. a way to filter by a price range
-2) a way to filter by fuel type
+  2. a way to filter by fuel type

-Also worth thinking about (don't need to actually do it):
+##### Also worth thinking about (don't need to actually do it):

 Are there any other tests that should be added?
 Are there other ways the code could be improved?
 How would you advise the Elbonians on better ways to look at